PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 6. Be extensible enough to allows users to specify their own executors or customize the ones provided by PCL

 7. Minimize runtime overhead by exploiting compile time resolution whenever appropriate.
-This is also ensure all errors are caught at compile time, providing guarantee an executor would work if the code compiles successfully.
+This is also ensures errors are caught at compile time, providing guarantee an executor would work if the code compiles successfully.

 8. Last but not the least be forward compatible with the upcoming executor design so that PCL is compatible with